Nanosheared electrolyte

 Energy minimisation of the confined water and salt

-Figure: Energy as a function of time extracted from the log file using Python and lammps_logfile.
+Figure: Total energy of the system \(E_\text{tot}\) as a function of time \(t\) extracted from the log file using Python and lammps_logfile.
+The vertical dashed lines demarcate the three consecutive steps.

 System equilibration

-Now, let us equilibrate further the entire system by letting both fluid and piston relax at ambient temperature.
+Let us equilibrate further the entire system by letting both fluid and piston relax at ambient temperature.

 units real